Table of Contents

 3 components of generating ad revenue for AVOD OTT

-The three components of ad revenue include impressions available to sell, CPM rates and sell through rates.
-The basis for generating revenue from video ads starts with total ad impressions you generate through marketing, social sharing and watch time.
+The three components of ad revenue include impressions available to sell, CPM rates and sell-through rates.
+The basis for generating revenue from video ads starts with the total ad impressions you generate through marketing, social sharing and watch time.

 The standard for estimation ad impressions is based on ads per hour typically being 2 ads inserted every 10 minutes.
 So if 1000 hit your site every day and watch about 60 minutes per day, you are looking at about 360,000 impressions.
 CPMs that advertisers pay for your inventory are based on region, device and the content itself.
 Average CPMs in India can be in the $4 to $6 range while US rates average $12 for programmatic ads.
 If you are viewing on a Smart TV, advertisers tend to pay higher rates.
 If you are fortunate enough to broadcast sports, then CPMs can be north of $30.

 Sell through rates are the actual number of impressions that are actually sold.
 Do not assume a 100% sell thru rate.
 If you watch a broadcaster app, many impressions are house ads promoting network shows (these are unpaid impressions).